-Disney just found its Little Mermaid in the young Halle Bailey, and we think she's perfect!
-The announcement came last week after a gruelling search for the coveted role of Ariel.
+Disney has found its Little Mermaid in the young Halle Bailey, and we think she's perfect!
+The announcement came after a gruelling search for the coveted role of Ariel.
 In the end, the Georgia-native won out, excitedly announcing the news with the caption "dream come true..." on her Instagram.

 While news of Halle's casting did elicit mixed reactions on social media, there's no doubt that a black woman playing an originally white character in a major Hollywood production is nothing less than revolutionary.
 It's a massive step towards inclusivity and POC representation in media.
 Where the doubters may say that getting a black woman to play Ariel is a disservice to the original film, we also have to remember that the 1997 animated film is a fantasy story that can be open for interpretation as the supposed race of its under-the-sea netizens play no major part in the movie's plot, unlike other culturally driven Disney movies such as Mulan and The Princess and the Frog.